Variance-Reduced Model Predictive Path Integral via Quadratic Model Approximation: Discussion and Conclusion

 In this work, we introduced a variance-reduced, accelerated extension of MPPI based on a model–residual decomposition of the objective.
 By factoring the Boltzmann update into a model-guided prior and a residual correction, the method injects structural information into the sampling process while retaining the flexibility of sampling-based control.
 When instantiated with a quadratic model, this decomposition yields a closed-form Gaussian guided prior whose mean and covariance encode first- and second-order information, resulting in a Newton-like update at the distribution level.
 A key strength is that the framework is agnostic to the source of curvature information, seamlessly accommodating analytical Hessians, structural approximations (e.g., Gauss- or Quasi-Newton), and gradient-free randomized smoothing.
 Across benchmark optimization problems, nonlinear, underactuated, and non-smooth control tasks, the proposed method demonstrates faster convergence, a higher effective sample size, and greater robustness in low-sample regimes compared to vanilla MPPI and CMA-ES.
 These results show that exploiting model structure can improve the efficiency of sampling-based control under tight computational budgets.\\

 While our method improves sample efficiency, it introduces some trade-offs.
-First, constructing the quadratic model incurs an additional computational cost.
+First, constructing the quadratic model incurs an additional computational cost (see Tab.~\ref{tab:timing}).
 The magnitude of this overhead depends on the approximation strategy.
-With the development of fast differentiable physics engines~\cite{DBLP:conf/rss/WerlingOLEL21, brax, DBLP:journals/ral/LidecKLSC21}, obtaining first-order gradients is becoming increasingly negligible, effectively mitigating the cost of analytical or Gauss-Newton approximations.
-However, in non-differentiable settings that require randomized smoothing, the overhead is distinct.
+With the development of fast differentiable physics engines~\cite{DBLP:conf/rss/WerlingOLEL21, brax, DBLP:journals/ral/LidecKLSC21,lidec2025endtoendhighlyefficientdifferentiablesimulation}, obtaining first-order gradients is becoming increasingly negligible, effectively mitigating the cost of analytical or Gauss-Newton approximations.
+In non-differentiable settings that require randomized smoothing, the overhead is distinct.
 While these evaluations are fully parallelizable, they incur a per-iteration computational cost that exceeds that of Vanilla MPPI.
-Second, the method relies on the local validity of the quadratic approximation.
-If the prior mean is far from the basin of attraction, or if the smoothing parameter $\sigma$ is ill-suited to the landscape, the guided prior may converge to local minima, a limitation shared with classical Newton-based methods.
+Second, the impact of the quality of the quadratic approximation on performance can be quantified through the residual.
+When the model $m^k$ accurately captures the local geometry, the residual $r^k$ has smaller magnitude and lower variance than $f$, the importance weights $\exp(-r^k/\lambda)$ are more uniform, and the effective sample size (ESS, Eq.~\eqref{eqn:ESS}) increases.
+This is the regime in which our method provides the largest benefit.
+Conversely, when the model is less informative (poor curvature estimates or mismatched smoothing scale), $r^k$ becomes larger and more variable, the weights concentrate, and ESS drops.
+The sampler then corrects for a poor proposal rather than exploiting a good one, and performance degrades toward vanilla MPPI.
+As an illustration, in Fig.~\ref{fig:quadratic-sin}, a too local model would guide the proposal toward the nearest valley, leading to limited benefits or oscillatory behavior.
+An appropriately coarse model instead smooths out local irregularities and steers iterations toward the correct basin before switching to a finer model for high-precision convergence.

 We will focus on reducing computational overheads and expanding the applicability of our model-guided MPPI.
 We plan to investigate adaptive smoothing strategies in which the noise scale $\sigma$ and temperature $\lambda$ are adapted online based on the residual variance, thereby removing the need for manual heuristic tuning.
 Furthermore, we aim to integrate learned models using data-driven priors to guide efficient sampling and to scale this method to high-dimensional, contact-rich domains such as dexterous manipulation, where the cost of exploration is prohibitively high.